dfuse-io/docs/content/guides/ethereum/concepts/trx_lifecycle.md

 - `TrxTransitionConfirmed`: This transition will occur every time the mined transaction's block has a new child block.
 - `TrxTransitionReplaced`: This transition occurs when another transaction replaces the transaction.

-Each of these fields have specif attributes that you can choose to display
+Each of these fields have specific attributes that you can choose to display

 {{< tabs "trx-lifecycle-query-fields-transition">}}